GOAL

 1

-Create a mechanism for designers to log rapid decisions in Slack
+Create a mechanism for designers to log rapid decisions decisions in Slack

 2

-Create an automated workflow that integrates multiple tools together so all the decisions are centralized in one area in a digestible manner
+Create an automated workflow that integrates multiple tools together so all micro-decisions are documented in a digestible manner

 3

-Create a recurring working period where the team updates the system together
+Create a recurring working period where the team updates the patterns together

 4.0 ANALYTICS

-I used AI and the CASTLE framework to measure the efficacy of the design system, with a primary goal of increasing adoption across all MFEs.
-Starting from business goals, I defined metrics that revealed whether teams were moving away from custom components and toward the system as a single source of truth.
+Once we had a good rhythm, I used AI and the CASTLE framework to measure the efficacy of the design system with the primary goal of increasing adoption across all MFEs.
+Starting from business goals, I defined metrics that revealed if teams were shifting from custom components and toward the design system as a single source of truth.
 These metrics were translated into positive and negative signals to understand the current developer landscape and how the system was actually being used.
-Attitudinal signals were measured through surveys, while behavioral signals focused on adoption rates and defect patterns.
+Attitudinal metrics were measured through surveys, while behavioural metrics focused on adoption rates and defect patterns.
 AI-assisted analysis helped surface trends and guide targeted system improvements.

 NEXT STEPS